tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

      materials bulk band edge.

   ``add_continuum_in_well``
-     If this option is set to true, the energy level of the first state after the ones considered for the quantum density is used as an effective bulk band edge and a classical carrier density will be added accordingly.
+     (*default*) If this option is set to true, the energy level of the first state after the ones considered for the quantum density is used as an effective bulk band edge and a classical carrier density will be added accordingly.

 If a quantum density is used, then it is useful to define also an embracing region